trustoverip/tswg-did-method-webs-specification/spec/core.md

 somewhere else using just the AID.
-Since the AID is globally unique and references the same identifier, regardless of the rest of the string that is the full `did:webs`, web searching could yield either the current location of the DIDDoc, or a copy of the DID that may be useful.
+Since the AID is globally unique and references the same identifier, regardless of the rest of the string that is the full `did:webs`, web searching could yield either the current location of the DID document, or a copy of the DID that may be useful.
 For example, even the [Internet
-Archive: Wayback Machine](https://archive.org/web) could be used to find a copy of the DIDDoc and KEL at some point in the past that may be sufficient for the purposes of the entity trying to resolve the DID.
+Archive: Wayback Machine](https://archive.org/web) could be used to find a copy of the DID document and KEL at some point in the past that may be sufficient for the purposes of the entity trying to resolve the DID.
 This specification does not rely on the Wayback Machine, but it might be a useful DID resolver tool.

-The DIDDoc, KEL and other files related to a DID may be copied to other web location.
+The DID document, KEL and other files related to a DID may be copied to other web location.
 For example, someone might want to keep a cache of DIDs they use, or an entity might want to run a registry of "useful" DIDs for a cooperating group.
-While the combination of DIDDoc and KEL make the DID and DIDDoc verifiable, just as when published in their "intended" location, the absence of DIDs equivalent to those locations in the DIDDoc (`id` or `AlsoKnownAs`) means that the controller of the DID is not self-asserting any sort of tie between the DID and the location to which the DID-related documents have been copied.
+While the combination of DID document and KEL make the DID and DID document verifiable, just as when published in their "intended" location, the absence of DIDs equivalent to those locations in the DID document (`id` or `AlsoKnownAs`) means that the controller of the DID is not self-asserting any sort of tie between the DID and the location to which the DID-related documents have been copied.

-### Identifiers in a `did:webs` DIDDoc
+### Identifiers in a `did:webs` DID document

-Within the DIDDoc of a `did:webs` DID, the following rules are followed:
+Within the DID document of a `did:webs` DID, the following rules are followed:

-- The `id` field in the root of the DIDDoc is the `did:webs` DID, reflecting the current combined web location and AID of the identifier.
+- The `id` field in the root of the DID document is the `did:webs` DID, reflecting the current combined web location and AID of the identifier.
-- The `alsoKnownAs` field in the root of the DIDDoc MAY contain other synonym resolvable `did:webs` DIDs.
+- The `alsoKnownAs` field in the root of the DID document MAY contain other equivalent, resolvable `did:webs` DIDs.
 The `alsoKnownAs` field MAY contain `did:web` versions of the `did:webs` DID(s).
-- `id` items elsewhere in the DIDDoc MUST use the relative form of the identifier, e.g., `"id" : "#<identifier>"`.
+- `id` properties elsewhere in the DID document MUST use the relative form of the identifier, e.g., `"id": "#<identifier>"`.
+- References to verification methods in the DID document MUST use the relative form of the identifier, e.g., `"authentication": ["#<identifier>"]`.

 ### Key Material and Document Handling

-DID docs for this method are pure JSON.
+DID documents for this method are pure JSON.
 They may be processed as JSON-LD by prepending an `@context` if consumers of the documents wish.

 The KELs are also pure JSON and are processed per the KERI specification rules.